bergesinstitute/graf-method/book-4-unit-2.md

 💂 Here we have some verbs that usually go with a direct object of "thing" type - although some can work well without an object or have, in addition, an indirect object (see next page).

-    Beber - to drink
+    beber - to drink

-    Comer - to eat
+    comer - to eat

-    Comprar - to buy
+    comprar - to buy

-    Lavar - to wash
+    lavar - to wash

-    Limpiar - to clean
+    limpiar - to clean

-    Llevar - to wear/to carry/to take
+    llevar - to wear / to carry / to take

 #### Ejemplos